Cardano-Fans/crfa-block-checker/README.md

 ## Introduction

-Checks if blocks have been lost due to slot battles or height battles and provides statistics.
+The script reads leaderlogs for an epoch and generates a report including minted blocks, lost blocks due to slot battles, height battles and provides performance statistics.

+## Features

+* Simple plain text report in the terminal
+* Markdown report to Discord server
+* Leader schedule saved from `cncli leaderlogs` output
-Supporting files saved from `cncli leaderlogs` or `cardano-cli query leadership-schedule` and dropped into the `./epochs` folder.
+* Leader schedule saved from `cardano-cli query leadership-schedule` output

 ## Installation